ainoya/fluent-plugin-docker-tag-resolver/README.md

 This plugin finds the docker container name and its image name from container-id in record tag, and rewrite container-id to human-readable tag name.

-It's forcused on collecting docker container logs from `/var/lib/docker/containrs/*/*-json.log`.
+It's focused on collecting docker container logs from `/var/lib/docker/containrs/*/*-json.log`.

 For example, the plugin rewrites the tags like below: